 Other factors that are known to cause hair loss are hormonal imbalance, for example, during menopause or after giving birth, diabetes and general health, which is why it is always important to talk to your GP about any possible underlying health issues that might contribute to the hair loss.
 Hair loss has many causes, but far from all hair loss is permanent.
 Some examples of a Disrupted Hair Growth Cycle might have been prevented with the right approach, but even after onset a lot of hair loss can be stopped or halted in a matter of months.

-Nourkrin® for Hair Maintenance* is a line of maintenance products for women specifically designed to proactively provide the support required for your hair to maintain top quality, optimal appearance and its ability to grow normally – before the onset of a problem.
+Nourkrin® products will help to proactively provide the support required for your hair to maintain top quality, optimal appearance and its ability to grow normally – before the onset of a problem.

 Do you need help, information, or just want to get in touch with us?